206 North Bragg Street

 For 13 years, UAMS Kids First served special needs children from that little yellow house.
 Gradually the clinic began to outgrow the building and needed more space.
 Once again, the Bradley County Medical Center Board and Mr. Harry Stevens stepped forward to construct a new building.

-In 2015, The Arkansas Nursing Student Association awarded the “Image of Nursing Award” for the U of A/Monticello nursing student partnership with Kids First Warren.
+In 2015, The Arkansas Nursing Student Association awarded the “Image of Nursing Award” for the University of Arkansas at Monticello nursing student partnership with UAMS Kids First in Warren.